benmelz/ioprio/README.md

 ## Usage

 The ioprio syscalls are only supported by linux systems.
 As such their wrappers (`ioprio_get`/`ioprio_set`) will only be implemented when built and run on a linux system.

-All behaviors are either delegated to or are a recreation of the native ioprio systems.
-Refer to the man pages for usage instructions.
+All features either directly call or are a recreation of native ioprio system features.
+Refer to the linux man pages for usage instructions.

-In ruby, the following constants and methods are defined on the `Process` module, which correspond to native macros and syscalls:
+In ruby, the following constants and methods are defined on the `Process` module, corresponding to their native macros and syscalls:

 ```ruby
   Process::IOPRIO_CLASS_NONE